 - How and when winners will be notified

 - The method for claiming prizes (including any requirement to be in attendance at the draw)

 - How the results will be published

 If the promotion is a game of skill, specific information about the process of judging the entries, should be included.

 Some Australian states require specific information to be included if the competition prize is of a certain category.
-For example, terms and conditions for a competition/promotion in NSW, which involve Travel as a prize, should include:
+For example, in NSW, promotion/competition terms and conditions that involve travel as a prize, should include:

 - Number of persons who can travel (eg winner and their guest)

 - Travel prize inclusions (eg air fares, transfers, other transport, duration, accommodation standard, spending money)